-Smoke & CO Detectors
+Smoke Detectors Victoria

 Protect Your Duncan, BC Home with Smoke & Carbon Monoxide Detectors

 You and your family are peacefully asleep.
 Somewhere in your home, an electrical short accidentally heats insulation enough to set it ablaze.
 The fire slowly spreads through your home, putting all you hold dear at risk.
-Will your smoke alarm be able to warn you in time?
+Will your smoke detectors be able to warn you in time?

 It's a scary scenario, but it also shows the importance of having a robust, well-maintained smoke detection system in your home.
 Likewise, as many homes use gas to power their heater or stove, there's the risk of a silent danger like carbon monoxide harming you or your loved ones.
 Let 360 Comfort Systems offer you safe, secure peace of mind by outfitting your home with smoke and CO detectors today.

 - Simple Pricing: We give you a quote, and that’s what you pay.
 No tricks, no gimmicks.